schneyra/martinschneiderme-11ty/website/articles/04-going-dark-switching-color-modes-on-my-website/index.md

 ## Remembering the Selected Mode

 I'm using localStorage to remember the visitors preference.
 While saving and getting the state is easy, I stumbled upon the problem that the pages flashed white when reloading the dark site.
 After fiddling around with various methods to set the data-attribute when loading the site initially, including the <a href="https://svelte.dev/docs#onMount">`onMount`-function of Svelte</a>, I've found the solution in swyx' blogpost with the suitable name <em><a href="https://www.swyx.io/writing/avoid-fotc/">Avoiding Flash of Unthemed Code</a></em>.
-Now I'm using the `&lt;svelte:head&gt;`-Tag to inject a `script`-tag with an <em>IIFE</em> into the head of my site.
+Now I'm using the `<svelte:head>`-Tag to inject a `script`-tag with an <em>IIFE</em> into the head of my site.
 No flashes.
 Thanks.

 ## In conclusion...